AritDas1997/Packet_Decoding/README.md

 # Packet_Decoding

-Program to convert the packets captured using tcpdump tool to hyman readable text files.
+Program to convert the packets captured using tcpdump tool to human readable text files.